The non-Hermitian skin effect: A perspective: Skin effect in many-body systems

-Turning to the properties of these systems, it has been shown that the skin effect suppresses entanglement propagation hindering thermalization~\cite{abanin2019colloquium}.
-This leads to an area law for the entanglement entropy of the non-equilibrium steady state~\cite{kawabata2023entanglement}, in contrast to a volume law in Hermitian systems.
-Many more interesting effects are predicted in the many-body context, such as skin clustering leading to Hilbert space fragmentation~\cite{shen2022non}, many-body localization~\cite{wang2023non}, multifractality~\cite{hamanaka2024multifractality}, and multipole skin effect~\cite{gliozzi2024many}.
+Turning to the properties of these systems, it has been shown that the skin effect suppresses entanglement propagation hindering thermalization~\cite{abanin_colloquium_2019}.
+This leads to an area law for the entanglement entropy of the non-equilibrium steady state~\cite{kawabata_entanglement_2023}, in contrast to a volume law in Hermitian systems.
+More interesting effects are predicted in the many-body context, e.g., skin clustering leading to Hilbert space fragmentation~\cite{shen_non-hermitian_2022}, many-body localization~\cite{wang_non-hermitian_2023}, multifractality~\cite{hamanaka_multifractality_2025}, and multipole skin effect~\cite{gliozzi_many-body_2024}.